jugrajb/atlas-submission/README.md

 ## NOTE
+- This project is only for submission purposes for CPSC 304
 - This project is NOT runnable if no AWS credentials are passed to AWSConfig

 ## Setup Instructions Local